yves-weissenberger/Multiphoton-Toolbox/README.md

-# A toolbox (under development) for processing two-photon imaging data in python2.7
+# A toolbox for processing two-photon imaging data

 More complete documentation can (soon) be found <a href="https://yves-weissenberger.github.io/twoptb/">here </a>